noumanyosuf/Machine-Learning-Predictive-Analysis-MalariaDetection/README.md

 We use opencv to process on the image data to convert to get the conture of these cells.
 And, then build a random forest classifier model for our predictive ananlysis.

 <h2>How to setup</h2>
-1. download and extract data set.</br>
+1. download and extract data set from https://drive.google.com/file/d/1azIYjzLFCY7qp7-NjgSBvakbGgPvQlRf/view.</br>
 2. Generate_DataSet.py file process the image files to generate a datafram in cvs file.</br>
 3. Run ML_PredictiveAnalysis_MalariaDetection.py to build and train the model.</br>